 Main documents resulting from the EIA process are: Starting document (Screening), Terms of Reference (Scoping), Environmental Analysis of Alternatives document (if applicable), EIA report, and an Environmental License document.

 Screening is a required step of the EIA process.
-Environmental licensing is required only for projects, works and activities as specified in article 8 (within the mandate of the Ministry of Environment and Sustainable Development/ANLA) and 9 (within the mandate of the decentralised authorities, such as the Regional Autonomous Corporations) of the Decree 2820.
+Environmental licensing is required only for projects, works and activities as specified in article 188.8.131.52.2.2 (within the mandate of ANLA) and 184.108.40.206.2.3 (within the mandate of the decentralised authorities, such as the Regional Autonomous Corporations) of the Decree 1076 of 2015.

-The regulation stipulates that if an analysis of alternatives is not required; only an environmental impact assessment study is required according to the Terms of Reference of the Ministry of the Environment and Sustainable Development.
+The regulation stipulates that if a DAA is not required, then only an environmental impact assessment study is required according to the Terms of Reference of the Ministry of the Environment and Sustainable Development.

 Projects which affect the areas of national parks are the responsibility of the Ministry of Environment and Sustainable Development.

-When projects intervene in the wetlands included in the list of wetlands of international importance (RAMSAR) or highland moors and mangroves, the competent environmental authority must request prior approval of the Ministry of Environment, Housing and Territorial Development (now the Ministry of Environment and Sustainable Development) (Article 10 of Decree 2820).
+When projects intervene in wetlands included in the list of wetlands of international importance (RAMSAR) or highland moors and mangroves, the competent environmental authority must request prior approval of the Ministry of Environment and Sustainable Development.

-Projects, works or activities requiring removal of national forest reserves are responsibility of the Ministry.
+Projects, works or activities requiring removal of national forest reserves are the responsibility of the Ministry.